Advanced Air Mobility (AAM) Announcement of Advanced Air Mobility (AAM) Ecosystem Working Groups

 Inform the community on the current state of the industry to identify research gaps and areas of highest industry need.

 The working group participants will be asked to share their diverse expertise, information and opinions on these topics.
-The working groups will be a forum to communicate industry demonstrations, research and development (R&D) priorities, and share concepts that may enable UAM.
+The working groups will be a forum to communicate industry demonstrations, research and development (R&D) priorities, and share concepts that may enable AAM.
 Participants will help identify the critical parameters and standards that may impact the future framework development and approach for safety, certification, airspace, aircraft concepts, technologies, and architectures.

 - Federal, local, and other industry led initiatives.

 Working group execution approach

 NASA commenced the AAM ecosystem working groups in March 2020 in a virtual forum.
 To view the discussed content, please visit the following webpage: https://nari.arc.nasa.gov/aamwgvirtualkickoff